 Since we´re supposed to be expecting the end of the world any time soon now, I´ve decided to entice you with what has been reported by Forbes as voted the worst food in America of 2013 because of its caloric content.
 Of course, it is also rich, decadent, gooey, tasty, delicious and more so.
 And it´s only breakfast.
 Not surprising that hundreds of thousands of people have this every day in the USA.

 This is our version of the star breakfast treat from the famous U.S. Cheesecake Factory restaurant chain.
 Make it once a year or share it with a friend, but this may be one of the things you want to “try before you die” – hopefully not from indigestion.
-Please check out the how to video on YouTube En Casa Contigo channel.
-We´ll be posting it this week.
+Please check out En Casa Contigo’s how-to video on YouTube.

 Ingredients for one:

-• 3 slices brioche bread or thick bread slices, 2 eggs, 1/4 cup milk, ¼ cup heavy cream ½ tablespoon vanilla extract, 1 tablespoons sugar, ½ teaspoon cinnamon, 1 tablespoon butter , 1 cup whipped cream , 1 ½ cup thinly sliced ripe strawberries, 1 teaspoon sugar, ¼ cup walnuts, warm maple or caramel syrup
+• 3 slices brioche bread or thick bread slices, 2 eggs, 1/4 cup milk, ¼ cup heavy cream ½ tablespoon vanilla extract, 1 tablespoon sugar, ½ teaspoon cinnamon, 1 tablespoon butter, 1 cup whipped cream, 1 ½ cup thinly sliced ripe strawberries, 1 teaspoon sugar, ¼ cup walnuts, warm maple or caramel syrup

 • For each serving: • Make sure that the serving dishes are warm. • Place the 1st slice of French toast on the plate. • Distribute ½ cup mixture of sliced strawberries and sugar evenly on top • Place another slice and repeat with another ½ cup strawberries • Put the last slice with the last ¼ cup strawberries.
 Place remaining ¼ cup of strawberries around the toast on the plate. – Top with 1 cup whipped cream over the French Toast • Sprinkle walnuts over the whipped cream and plate. • Sprinkle the entire thing with 1 teaspoon powdered sugar. • Serve with a jug of warm maple or caramel syrup.